slimandslam/schwab-client-js/examples/trading/README.md

 # trading

-## Fetching trading data using schwab-client-js
+# Fetching trading data and making a trade using schwab-client-js

 ### **schwab-client-js** gives you complete access to the Schwab REST API using convenient classes and methods.
 You can stream real-time market data, create and track orders, and retrieve information about your account as well as retrieve different types of market data.